BaderTim/pawn-chess/README.md

 # pawn-chess (Bauernschach)
-This Project was the final exam of the Python lecture at the DHBW Ravensburg.
+This Project was the final exam of the Python lecture at the DHBW Ravensburg in Spring 2020.

 ## Task